Dentistry for Infants – Pelham, NH

-When you bring your child in for their very first appointment, Dr. Collins will perform a quick and gentle exam that looks at their new teeth and gums to make sure everything is developing correctly.
-She’ll go over how you can take care of your new smile at home, and she’ll be happy to answer any questions you might have as well.
-One of the main tips she gives new parents is to make sure to NOT let their baby fall asleep with a bottle in their mouth UNLESS it contains water.
+When you bring your child in for their very first appointment, Dr. Albright and Dr. Bassel Boulos will perform a quick and gentle exam that looks at their new teeth and gums to make sure everything is developing correctly.
+We’ll go over how you can take care of your new smile at home, and we’ll be happy to answer any questions you might have as well.
+One of the main tips we give new parents is to make sure to NOT let their baby fall asleep with a bottle in their mouth UNLESS it contains water.
 Otherwise, this can expose their teeth to sugar for several hours on end, leading to preventable cavities.

 If you take a quick survey of all the oral healthcare products in your house, chances are that 99% of them contain fluoride.
 This helpful mineral has been shown to dramatically lower a person’s risk for tooth decay, which makes it an excellent tool to help safeguard a child’s developing smile.
 At your child’s routine appointments, we can coat their teeth in a fluoride varnish that will instantly give them an extra boost of cavity protection that will last until their next visit.

 It’s perfectly normal for an infant to suck on their thumb or finger to comfort themselves—about 90% of children will engage in this habit at one point or another.
 This is relatively benign initially, but once a child’s teeth start to come in, these behaviors could potentially hamper their oral development and interfere with their erupting teeth.
 Our team is happy to give you strategies on how to help your child break this habit in the most gentle and stress-free way possible.
 If you want some guidance, feel free to reach out anytime—we’ve already helped countless children stop over the years!